Bank of Japan: Boom and bust cycles

 After 1990, the stock market and real asset market fell.
 At that time BOJ regulated markets until 1991 in order to end the bubble.

-In January 1995, a terrible earthquake happened and Japanese yen became stronger and stronger.
+In January 1995, the Great Hanshin earthquake occurred and the Japanese yen became stronger.
 JPY/USD reached 80yen/$, so the BOJ reduced the office bank rate to 0.5% and the yen recovered.
 The period of deflation started at that time.

 In 1999, the BOJ started zero-interest-rate policy (ZIRP), but they ended it despite government opposition when the IT bubble happened in 2000.
 However, Japan's economic bubble burst in 2001 and the BOJ adopted the balance of current account as the main operating target for the adjustment of the financial market in March 2001 (quantitative relaxation policy), shifting from the zero-interest-rate policy.
 From 2003 to 2004, Japanese government did exchange intervention operation in huge amount, and the economy recovered a lot.
 In March 2006, BOJ finished quantitative easing, and finished the zero-interest-rate policy in June and raised to 0.25%.

-In 2008, the financial crisis happened, and Japanese economy turned bad again.
-BOJ reduced the uncollateralized call rate to 0.3% and adopted the supplemental balance of current account policy.
+During the 2008 financial crisis, BOJ reduced the uncollateralized call rate to 0.3% and adopted the supplemental balance of current account policy.
 In December 2008, BOJ reduced uncollateralized call rate again to 0.1% and they started to buy Japanese Government Bond (JGB) along with commercial paper (CP) and corporate bonds.

 In 2013, the head of the BOJ (Kuroda) announced a new quantitative easing program (QE).
 This program would be very large in terms of quantity, but it would also be different in terms of quality—qualitative easing (QQE).
 In other words, the BOJ would (and did) also purchase riskier assets like stocks and REITs.

-In 2016, the BOJ initiated yield curve control (YCC).

-In 2016, the BOJ started its negative interest rates policy (NIRP).

-They are the largest owner of Japanese stocks.
+In 2016, the BOJ initiated yield curve control (YCC), and started its negative interest rates policy (NIRP).
+The BOJ is also the largest owner of Japanese stocks.
+In 2024, following announcements of about 5% wage growth by Japan's largest companies, the BOJ ended eight year of negative interest rates by setting new short term targets of 0 to 0.1%.

 Curbing deflation

 Following the election of Prime Minister Shinzō Abe in December 2012, the Bank of Japan, with Abe's urging, took proactive steps to curb deflation in Japan.
-On 30 October 2012, The Bank of Japan announced that it would undertake further monetary-easing action for the second time in a month.
+On 30 October 2012, the Bank of Japan announced that it would undertake further monetary-easing action for the second time in a month.
 Under the leadership of new Governor Haruhiko Kuroda, the Bank of Japan released a statement on 5 April 2013 announcing that it would be purchasing securities and bonds at a rate of 60-70 trillion yen a year in an attempt to double Japan's money base in two years.

-But by 2016, it was apparent that three years of monetary easing had had little effect on deflation so the Bank of Japan instigated a review of its monetary stimulus program.
+But by 2016, it was apparent that three years of monetary easing had little effect on deflation so the Bank of Japan instigated a review of its monetary stimulus program.